-As of MySQL 5.5, the server searches for the error message file in two locations:
+As of MySQL 5.5, the server searches for the error message file using these rules:

 It tries to find the file in a directory constructed from two system variable values,